d2l-ai/d2l-en/chapter_computational-performance/hardware.md

 * A processor, also referred to as CPU which is able to execute the programs we give it (in addition to running an operating system and many other things), typically consisting of 8 or more cores.
 * Memory (RAM) to store and retrieve the results from computation, such as weight vectors, activations, often training data.
 * An Ethernet network connection (sometimes multiple) with speeds ranging from 1Gbit/s to 100Gbit/s (on high end servers more advanced interconnects can be found).
 * A high speed expansion bus (PCIe) to connect the system to one or more GPUs.
-Severs have up to 8 accelerators, often connected in an advanced topology, desktop systems have 1-2, depending on the budget of the user and the size of the power supply.
+Servers have up to 8 accelerators, often connected in an advanced topology, desktop systems have 1-2, depending on the budget of the user and the size of the power supply.
 * Durable storage, such as a magnetic harddrive (HDD), solid state (SSD), in many cases connected using the PCIe bus, provides efficient transfer of training data to the system and storage of intermediate checkpoints as needed.

 ![Connectivity of components](../img/mobo-symbol.svg)